-Anaplastic ependymomas (WHO grade III ependymoma) are characterised by a higher proliferative rate and a greater tendency to infiltrate surrounding brain or disseminate into cerebrospinal fluid causing drop metastases 1.
-The relevance of grading ependymomas is questionable, and molecular subgroups are likely to be more important 4.
+Anaplastic ependymomas (WHO grade III ependymomas), in comparison to lower grade ependymomas, are characterised by a higher proliferative rate and a greater tendency to infiltrate surrounding brain or disseminate into cerebrospinal fluid causing drop metastases 1.
+The relevance of grading ependymomas is questionable, though, and molecular subgroups are likely to carry greater importance 4.

 About 25% of ependymomas exhibit features of anaplasia with a high mitotic rate, microvascular proliferation, cellular pleomorphism, and intratumoral necrosis; these are considered WHO grade lll 2.